 The story of 2010 for UK (and global) equities has been one of pronounced swings as Exhibit 1 amply demonstrates.
-Trading patterns from the last month have served only to reinforce this thesis, with the All-Share having traded down 0.8% despite having hit a 52-week high on 9 November.
-As in previous months, the number of positive and negative trading days have been roughly equal (down days have won out slightly), while an equal number of the market sectors we track have gained relative to declined in value (see Exhibit 8 below).
+Trading patterns have served only to reinforce this thesis, with the All-Share having hit a 52-week high on 9 November of 3,020, and then losing that performance to end November at 2,861.
+December however, saw a traditional year-end rally with the FTSE All-Share up 4.9% in the month.

-While the UK's performance can hardly be described as satisfying, domestic investors can at least take comfort from the fact that the FTSE-100 and the All-Share have comfortably outperformed their European counterparts, with the relative gains between these indices having widened in the last month.
-On a year-to-date basis, the All-Share has outperformed the Euro Stoxx by 8.7 percentage points, up from 6.5 points a month ago, with a similar pattern repeated between the FTSE-100 and the Euro Stoxx 50.
+While the All-Share's performance of +10.9% can hardly be described as exciting, domestic investors can at least take comfort from the fact that the FTSE-100 and the All-Share have comfortably outperformed their European counterparts.
+In 2010, the All-Share has outperformed the Euro Stoxx by 11 percentage points, with a similar pattern repeated between the FTSE-100 and the Euro Stoxx 50 (outperformed by 14.8%).

-In the last month, the disparity in index performance has, however, been most notable between perceived 'safe' and 'failing' eurozone nations, with the German market (DAX30) having outperformed the Spanish bourse (IBEX35) by over 15 percentage points.
-On a 12-month basis, the spread between these two indices has exceeded 40 points.
-We see good reason for such trends to continue and, were it not for the strength of the DAX, then the Euro Stoxx's performance would likely be notably worse.

-The robustness of the DAX is notable, having gained 15.0% year-to-date, over 10 points better than the All-Share.
+The disparity in index performance has been most notable between perceived 'safe' and 'failing' eurozone nations, with the German market (DAX30) having outperformed the Spanish bourse (IBEX35) by over 34 percentage points on a 12-month basis.
+In December we saw a reversal of the annual trend, with the IBEX35 outperforming the DAX by 3 percentage points.
+We see good reason for the annual trend to continue and, were it not for the strength of the DAX, then the Euro Stoxx's performance would likely be notably worse.
+The robustness of the DAX is notable, having gained 16% in 2010.
 This has been helped by a favourable macro picture in Germany (discussed earlier) and stimulated by a large number of well-performing export-led businesses.
 Returning to the UK, it is also clear to see that those sectors that have delivered the most impressive gains year-to-date - namely industrials and basic materials - have a strong non-domestic bias.
 As we discuss in more detail below, the health of the global economy will be crucial to these gains being maintained going into 2011.